lintonye/learnreact.design/re4d.md

 Below is a tentative curriculum of the course.
 I may add, remove or reorder some sections to make it easy to follow.
 But no matter what changes I make, they'll serve to achieve the aforementioned [learning goals](#goals) in the most effective way I could find.

 - Introduction
-  - What will we build?
+  - What we will be building
   - Environment setup
     - Codepen: for ReactJS projects
     - Expo Snack: for React Native projects